mmore500/tag-olympics-writeup/review/reviewer-1.md

 > You use "normalization" and "uniformification" to describe how you make the distributions more uniform.
 Pick one.

 Agreed.
-We chose ``uniformification'' and removed all references to normalization.
+We chose "uniformification" and removed all references to normalization.
 [Fixed](https://github.com/mmore500/tag-olympics-writeup/commit/45e8149d357946a67896fd09c540cfcab641f8db).

 > Since Streak and Hamming seem somewhat related, it seems that it would be nice to have them next to each other in the plots.